 From the moment you wake up from the general anesthesia and open your eyes after your facelift surgery, you may not know quite what to expect.
-No matter what age you are, expect to still be the same “you,” but the way you used to look, years ago, before the onset of facial lines and wrinkles and maybe that sagging neckline.
-However, patience not only is a virtue; it’s the one virtue that will get you through the first few hours, days, and weeks after surgery.
+No matter what age you are, expect to still be the same "you," but the way you used to look, years ago, before the onset of facial lines, wrinkles, and maybe a sagging neckline.
+However, patience is not only a virtue, but it’s also the one virtue that will get you through the first few hours, days, and weeks after surgery.

 Waking Up from the Trustworthy Anesthesia

-If you had a traditional facelift procedure done, odds are the doctor recommended general anesthesia to ensure the best outcome.
+If you had a traditional facelift procedure done in New York City, odds are the doctor recommended general anesthesia to ensure the best outcome.
 It’s normal to experience chills and nausea immediately after waking up.
 The discomfort may persist for an hour or so.
 Be prepared to feel groggy and out of sorts until the anesthesia wears off.
 If you had outpatient surgery, be sure to have a safe ride home from our New York City surgery office.

 When you do get home, your face may be wrapped up in thick bandages.
 There may have been one or more drainage tubes attached to make sure the blood drains properly, and your face most likely will feel tight and sore from the procedure.

 The Natural Recovery Process

 Expect to see varying degrees of swelling and bruising one to three days after surgery.
 Don’t be alarmed.
 It’s normal for swelling and bruising to occur in and around incision areas and, in most post-op circumstances, it doesn’t indicate a problem or concern.
-However, you should call your surgeon right away if the swelling and bruising worsen significantly.
+However, you should call your rhytidectomy surgeon right away if the swelling and bruising worsen significantly.
 Keep in mind also that your surgeon will be keeping close tabs on your recovery and scheduling follow-up visits.

 A measure of pain and/or discomfort is to be expected after any surgery, including facelift surgery.
 You may have been prescribed painkillers.
 Many patients, however, say their recovery was so problem-free that they didn’t need pain medication.